Healthy Leftovers Your Dog Will Love

 - Feed your dog whatever you are eating.
 Your dog's GI tract may not appreciate this alternative.
 It might cost you both in visits to the emergency vet and in late nights cleaning the carpet.

 - Get the store-bought stuff that is mainly cheap carbohydrates like corn and might contain cheap ingredients that are laced with toxins.
 It is AAFCO approved, right?

 Which Leftovers Can I Feed My Dog?

 - Scrambled or boiled eggs.
-Omlettes are more likely to have onions, but if you have plain eggs, they make a great treat to the dog and are one of the foods most likely to improve the quality of his coat and decrease shedding.
-I would share my eggs-over-easy with my dogs too but there are never any left over.
+Omelettes are more likely to have onions, but if you have plain eggs, they make a great treat for the dog and are one of the foods most likely to improve the quality of his coat and decrease shedding.
+I would share my eggs-over-easy with my dogs, too, but there are never any left over.

 - Plain yogurt.
-Yogurt is useful for replenishing the bacterial flora of the GI tract and if you use it and have any leftover your dog will benefit too.
+Yogurt is useful for replenishing the bacterial flora of the GI tract.
+If you use it and have any left over, your dog will benefit, too.

 - Cottage cheese.
 Although this does not have the same bacterial culture as yogurt, it does contain high-quality protein and some calcium.
 Dogs love it.

 - Peanut butter sandwiches.
 If you are the kind of person that cuts the edges off your sandwich, you do not need to throw them away.
-Peanut butter is a great source of vegetable protein and your dog will enjoy them.
+Peanut butter is a great source of vegetable protein, and your dog will enjoy the crusts.
 Be sure to read the label on the peanut butter to make sure it is not made with xylitol or any other artificial sweetener that may hurt your dog.

 You can feed your dog pasta (without the sauce) and lean beef trimmings, but they do not have the health benefits of the other foods, so do not overdo it!